 - Damaging Board property.

-- Lack of notifying about the release of more pollution than what is typical as established by the State Board.
+- Lack of notifications about the release of more pollution than what is typical as established by the State Board.
 Notification of the likelihood of such a release should be provided to the State Board.

 - Making a misleading statement when giving information to Board officials.